 Directed Studies Abroad (DSA)

-During the winter break in February, faculty members and students travel to places around the world.
+During the winter break in February, faculty members and students travel to cities around the world.
 The 10 – 12 day itineraries span multiple cities, where students observe and engage in urban situations outside of Canada, visit the offices of internationally renowned architects, and document specific sites that serve as the context for their design project during the semester.
 Previous DSA trips have included Italy, Mexico, Myanmar and India.
-In the Winter of 2018, our undergraduate DSA destinations included trips to Europe (including Paris, Amsterdam and Berlin), Istanbul and Japan.
-Our graduate DSA trips saw students travel to Barcelona, to Israel – and an upcoming trip to the Arctic in April.
+In the Winter of 2019, our undergraduate DSA destinations included trips to Portugal, Turkey and Japan.

 2018 Undergraduate DSA: Northern Europe

 Sessional Instructor Honorata Pienkowska travelled across Northern Europe with a group of 17 students, making extended stops in Paris, Rotterdam, and Amsterdam and Berlin.
 The itinerary included a side trip to the Bauhaus in Dessau as well as visits to key architectural offices, including OMA.
 Students compared and contrasted the urban fabric of these cities and approaches taken to rebuilding after WWII.